ukhsa-collaboration/winter-2023-24-respiratory-forecasts/README.md

 # Forecasting COVID-19, influenza, and RSV hospitalisations over winter 2023/24 in England

+Code related to the publication (Forecasting COVID-19, influenza, and RSV hospitalisations over winter 2023/24 in England)[https://academic.oup.com/ije/article/54/3/dyaf066/8156944] published in the International Journal of Epidemiology, doi: 10.1093/ije/dyaf066.

 This is a one-way push of the relevant contents of the operational repository used to deliver forecasts within UKHSA in winter 2023/24.

 The repository represents the state of code at the end of the 2023/24 season.